Frequently Asked Questions (FAQ) About Worker Retraining

 4. Can I go to school full time if I am collecting unemployment benefits?

 You may be eligible for Commissioner Approved Training (CAT) and/or Training Benefits (TB) by submitting paperwork to the Employment Security Department.
 Eligibility for both will be determined by the Employment Security Department.

 CAT: If approved, would allow you to attend school full-time (12 credits) and have your job search waived.
 It does not extend your unemployment benefits, and does not provide tuition and book assistance.

 TB: If approved, would allow you to receive additional unemployment benefits after you have exhausted your regular unemployment claim.
-To be considered for Training Benefits, you must submit your application within 90 days of filing your unemployment benefit’s claim.
-You are also required to enroll in school within 120 days.

 5. How much tuition and book assistance am I eligible to receive?
 May I receive it for my entire training?

 Worker Retraining tuition and book assistance is generally available for one or two quarters.
-We try to find other funding resources to help you continue and finish our training goals.
+We try to find other funding resources to help you continue and finish your training goals.
 Worker Retraining has established a maximum dollar amount based on your enrollment status.

 6. What other funding sources are available to pay for school if the Worker Retraining tuition and book assistance is not available?